sheaves/sheaves.github.io/quotes.md

 >  One person's clear mental image is another person's intimidation.
 >
 > - William Thurston, *On proof and progress in mathematics*

+> Have respect for the meaning, but do not imagine it can be taught.
+>
+> - Herman Hesse, *The Glass Bead Game*

+> Abstractions are fine, but I think people also have to breathe air and eat bread.
+>
+> - Herman Hesse, *The Glass Bead Game*

+> It is all there, and yet it is not there.
+What is lacking?
+A nothing, but that nothing is everything.
+>
+> - Honore de Balzac, *Le Chef-d'œuvre inconnu*